philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 }
 ```

-The `super` property simply points to the prototype of the super class
+The `super` property simply points to the prototype of the super class.

 This just skims the top of what you can do with Mozart.
 I didn't want to go into too much detail, but if you want to learn more you can check out the [documentation on Github](https://github.com/philipwalton/mozart).

 ## Wrapping Up

-I don't want to present Private Parts as the one true way to do private properties in JavaScript, but I do think it's a lot cleaner than anything I've tried before.
-If others know of a better way, I'd love to hear it.

-The point I do want to stress is that I think we need to do something.
+I don't want to present techniques promoted in this article as *the* true way to do privacy in JavaScript, but I do think it's a lot cleaner and more powerful than anything I've tried before.
+I'm primarily interested in starting a conversation around how we can do this better, because I do think we can do better.

 Fake privacy shouldn't be an option.
 JavaScript as a language is incredibly flexible and provides many different ways to achieve true privacy.
 We should use them.